-Drafting lots of offensive linemen hasn’t helped Seahawks under Pete Carroll and John Schneider
+Drafting lots of offensive linemen hasn’t helped Seahawks

 The second-round selection of Ethan Pocic marked the 15th time the Hawks have drafted an offensive lineman since coach Pete Carroll and general manager John Schneider took over in 2010 — more than any other NFL team.

 There is a myth that the Seahawks invest in their offensive line the way a bald man does shampoo.
-Fans look at the low-end salaries and assume this organization dismisses the importance of the boys upfront.
+Fans look at the low-end salaries and assume this organization dismisses the importance of the boys up front.

 This leads to anger when Seattle struggles to run the ball or leaves Russell Wilson in perpetual peril.
 But that anger might be misdirected, because the Seahawks do invest in their linemen.